 Contact us with any issues you may have and we will be able to help.

 Degraded Adhesive – e.g. darkening, charred particles, thickening or gelling, excessive fuming.

 Blocked nozzles on hot melt applicators – Blocked glue nozzles can result in little or no adhesive being applied and are a common cause of downtime, smash ups, and product wastage.

 Stringing – Stringing is also called ‘candy floss’ or ‘cobweb’.
 It can build up on the machine causing frequent stoppages and lost production.
 It can also contaminate the product being bonded.

-Poor adhesion - Adhesive is glossy and is only on the surface to which it was applied, adhesive is glossy on both surfaces, but shows solidified ‘legs’, adhesive has matt finish, and is only on one surface, but has flattened out in compression etc.
+Poor adhesion – Adhesive is glossy and is only on the surface to which it was applied, adhesive is glossy on both surfaces, but shows solidified ‘legs’, the adhesive has a matt finish, and is only on one surface, but has flattened out in compression etc.

 Tram Lines – Tram lines’ are particular to wheel applicators and appear as two beads of adhesive joined by a thin layer in-between, i.e. the edges of the glue line are thick and the middle is thin.
 This can result in adhesions that look well bonded, but when tested are weak and could fail in transit or subsequent handling.